ahlusar1989/scheduler/README.md

 ### Server

-A Machinery library must be instantiated before use.
-The way this is done is by creating a `Server` instance. `Server` is a base object which stores Machinery configuration and registered tasks.
+A Scheduling Service library must be instantiated before use.
+The way this is done is by creating a `Server` instance. `Server` is a base object which stores service configuration and registered tasks.
 E.g.:

 ```go
 import (